Record: 9-1/1991* 2-7-1/1992 *World Bowl Champions

 Phil Alexander, kicker, and Victor Ebubedike, fullback, represented international flavor for the Monarchs, with the league’s “Operation Discovery”, and they too would be head and shoulders above their own international countrymen.
 Alexander led scorers his rookie season and was named Operation Discovery player of the year.

 London lost their only game of the season in the final week versus their rivals, -the Barcelona Dragons.
 The Monarchs met them again in World Bowl I, suffocating the Dragons 21-0, paced by Judd Garrett with 13 receptions and Danny Crossman’s Herculaneum MVP performance with 3 picks and a touchdown.
 Slightly over 61,000 watched the game at Wembely Stadium in London.
 Afterwards the Monarchs were the toast of the town, even pressing a single titled “Yo Yo Monarchs!”
 Unfortunately this was the franchise’s only appearance in the World Bowl.

-The Monarchs would be picked apart by the NFL for talent in the offseason, and head coach Larry Kennan bolted for the states to become offensive coordinator of the Seahawks before the 1992 season.
+The Monarchs would be picked apart by the NFL for talent in the offseason, and head coach Larry Kennan bolted for the states to become offensive coordinator of the Seahawks.
 To replace him, defensive coordinator Ray Willsey assumed the head coaching duties.
 London drafted Roland Smith (CB Miami) with their first pick in 1992, and later added notable names such as Bernard Ford (WR), and Steve McNair‘s older brother Fred, to back up Stan Gelbaugh at quarterback.
-Although Gelbaugh was embroiled in a league-wide contract controversy over league retainer fees, and also play in the NFL during the WLAF offseason, he returned to the lineup in 1992.
+Gelbaugh got embroiled in a league-wide contract controversy over league retainer fees, but was a true ironman, playing in the NFL during the WLAF offseason and then later returning to the lineup in 1992.